ga4gh/refget/docs/seqcol.md

 The object is a series of arrays with matching length (`3`), with the corresponding entries collated such that the first element of each array corresponds to the first element of each other array.
 For the rationale why this structure was chosen instead of an array of annotated sequences, see [*Footnote F1*](#f1-why-use-an-array-oriented-structure-instead-of-a-sequence-oriented-structure).

-!!! warning "Filter non-inherent attributes"

-    The `inherent` section in the seqcol schema is an extension of the basic JSON Schema format that adds specific functionality.
-    Inherent attributes are those that contribute to the digest; *non-inherent* attributes are not considered when computing the top-level digest.
-    Attributes of a seqcol that are *not* listed as `inherent` `MUST NOT` contribute to the digest; they are therefore excluded from the digest calculation.
-    Therefore, if the canonical seqcol representation includes any non-inherent attributes, these must be removed before proceeding to step 2.
-    In the simple example, there are no non-inherent attributes.

 #### Step 2: Apply RFC-8785 to canonicalize the value associated with each attribute individually.

 The [RFC-8785 JSON Canonicalization Scheme](https://www.rfc-editor.org/rfc/rfc8785) (JCS) standardizes whitespace, character encodings, and other details that would cause inconsequential variations to yield different digests.